-The Fund may use various derivatives strategies as a substitute for cash investments, for hedging purposes or to gain, or reduce, long or short exposure to one or more asset classes, issuers or reference assets, or to manage the dollar-weighted average effective duration of the Fund's portfolio.
+The Fund may use various derivatives strategies for hedging purposes or to gain, or reduce, long or short exposure to one or more asset classes, issuers, currencies or reference assets, or to manage the dollar-weighted average effective duration of the Fund's portfolio.
 The Fund also may enter into derivatives transactions with the purpose or effect of creating investment leverage.
-The Fund reserves the right to invest in derivatives of any kind and for any investment purpose, including, for example, the following: forward contracts, futures contracts and options on futures contracts, in order to gain efficient long or short investment exposures as an alternative to cash investments or to hedge against portfolio exposures; interest rate swaps, in order to gain indirect long or short exposures to interest rates, issuers, or currencies or to hedge against portfolio exposures; and total return swaps and credit derivatives, put and call options, and exchange-traded and structured notes, in order to take indirect long or short positions on indexes, securities, currencies, commodities or other indicators of value or to hedge against portfolio exposures; make use of credit default swaps.
+The Fund reserves the right to invest in derivatives of any kind and for any investment purpose, including, for example, the following: futures contracts and options on futures contracts, in order to gain efficient long or short investment exposures as an alternative to cash investments or to hedge against portfolio exposures; interest rate swaps, in order to gain indirect long or short exposures to interest rates, issuers, or currencies or to hedge against portfolio exposures; and total return swaps and credit derivatives, put and call options, and exchange-traded and structured notes, in order to take indirect long or short positions on indexes, securities, currencies, commodities or other indicators of value or to hedge against portfolio exposures.
+The Fund may, for hedging purposes or as a substitute for direct long or short investments in debt securities, make use of credit default swaps.
 The Fund may engage in short sales, either to earn additional return or to hedge existing investments.